Hawai'i Agriculture Research

 Africa and Madagascar to search for an insect or disease that could safely control fireweed.
 The state approved release of the moth in 2010, with federal approval finalized in 2012.
 While this bio-control doesn’t eliminate fireweed, Fergerstrom says it makes the plant weak.
 After six months of production, Mealani has released thousands of larvae to ranchers.
 Distribution of the insect is done by UH’s Kamuela Cooperative Extension Office, 887-6183, or contact Mealani for more info, 887-6185.

 Tea—Started 1999.
 Evaluation trials of one acre of tea containing 10 cultivars, plus 320 different seedlings for possible cultivar development.
 Research includes ag production techniques, harvest yield studies, quality control and product processing to remove plant bitterness and astringencies.
 Mealani provides local tea society growers with cuttings, educational workshops and tours of station planting.
 In 2013, CTAHR started offering Tea 101 workshops at Mealani to teach the steps of growing and hand-processing Hawaii-grown tea.
+Tea propagation workshops were added in 2014.
 Led by CTAHR Extension Economist Stuart Nakamoto and UH extension agent Randy Hamasaki, classes are geared to existing tea growers and those interested in growing and producing tea as a business.
 Future sessions are planned for homeowners, hobbyists and tea enthusiasts.
 For info, 887-6183.
 Goal: to develop unique Hawai‘i-grown teas.

 Blueberries—Started 2005.
 Evaluation trials in and out of hot house of 34 warm-clime varieties that don’t require a high chill.
 Research includes ag production, acclimatization to environment, resistances to disease (rust), pruning methods and timing for production in high-value market windows.
 Goal: to develop blueberries as an alternative crop for farmers.